Subscribe to Open: Frequently Asked Questions

 How can libraries support Subscribe to Open?

-For non-subscribers who are interested in supporting the pilot, single titles can be subscribed to through your normal agent using the usual channels.
-Libraries who wish to support the entire IWAP Open Journals S2O collection, should contact Knowledge Unlatched, who are supporting us in our efforts: email@example.com.
+For non-subscribers who are interested in supporting S2O, single titles can be subscribed to through your normal agent using the usual channels.
+Libraries who wish to support the entire IWA Publishing S2O collection, should contact Knowledge Unlatched, who are supporting us in our efforts: email@example.com.

 What happens if libraries do not support Subscribe to Open?

-This model relies on the generation of subscription revenues from existing and new subscribers to ensure no loss of quality or quantity with Open Access publication.
-Thus, if an insufficient number of libraries participate in the S2O pilot, IWAP Journals may have to revert to paywall subscriptions for the 10 journals.
-However, those libraries who have renewed all of their IOJ-S2O subscriptions, or new libraries who have joined in support of this pilot, will be provided with access to the entire IWAP Open Journals collection for the duration of the pilot as part of our longer-term optimism for success.
+S2O relies on generating subscription revenue from existing and new subscribers to ensure no loss of quality or quantity with Open Access publication.
+Thus, if an insufficient number of libraries participate in S2O, IWA Publishing may have to revert to paywall subscriptions for the 10 journals.
+However, those libraries who have renewed all of their S2O subscriptions, or new libraries who have joined in support of S2O, will continue to be provided with access to the journals they subscribe to.